 You (or a proxy, if you are unable to call for health reasons) must notify your supervisor before using sick time, except in the event of an emergency.
 If you are going to be late or absent due to illness, your supervisor should be notified as soon as possible, no later than 7am on that workday.
 You should communicate directly with your supervisor via phone, email, or text; communicating with another employee is not sufficient.
 If you miss more than three consecutive workdays we may ask you for a doctor’s note or other documentation of your illness.

 This section should outline employees’ rights to family and medical leave, it should explain the permissible uses of family and medical leave, and it should lay out your farm’s expectations of employees with regard to when and how they should notify you of upcoming non-emergency leave.
 In Massachusetts there is a new paid family and medical leave law.
-Under this state law, employees’ rights to family and medical leave will increase significantly in January 2021, so you should make sure to update this section of your employee manual before your 2021 season begins.
-This new law and other laws pertaining to family and medical leave are described below.
+Under this state law, employees’ rights to family and medical leave increased significantly in 2021 - this new law and other laws pertaining to family and medical leave are described below.

 All workers (of all genders) who have been employed for at least three months at a Massachusetts business with six or more employees are currently entitled to eight weeks of unpaid, job-protected parental leave for purposes of giving birth or adopting a child.
 If two employees of the same employer request leave for the same child, however, the employees are entitled only to eight weeks of leave combined.
 Covered employers are required to display a poster of employee rights under the Parental Leave Act.

-In addition, state legislation was passed in 2018 to implement a state-run, paid, job-protected family and medical leave program in Massachusetts.
-Starting January of 2021, eligible employees* will be eligible to take up to 12 weeks of paid family leave and/or 20 weeks of medical leave, up to a maximum of 26 weeks total per year.
+In addition, under Massachusetts’ new paid, job-protected family and medical leave program, eligible employees* may take up to 12 weeks of paid family leave and/or 20 weeks of medical leave, up to a maximum of 26 weeks total, per year.
 This leave can be used to: